gvincenta/laravel-basic-CRUD/readme.md

 1. Clone or fork this project.
 2. Run  `php artisan key:generate` to generate APP_KEY in the .env file.
 3. Add in .env configurations as shown below to the project folder. __IMPORTANT: Do not use your live/production database for testing, as all data in database will be deleted after testing.__
+4. Open your terminal and cd to this project directory.
-4. Run `vendor/bin/phpunit`.
+5. Run `vendor/bin/phpunit`.
 Note that:
     1. *This will take a few minutes to run.*
     2. __This will overwrite all files in the reports folder.__
-5. Go to *reports* folder and open *index.html* file in your browser to view the test coverage report.
+6. Go to *reports* folder and open *index.html* file in your browser to view the test coverage report.

 # More informations on:
 1. [XML export methodology](documentation/XMLExport.md)